lillian-al/AgilePrototyping/README.md

 What you have learnt in the course

-How you might apply this in the future
+**How I might apply this in the future**
+...

-Further challenges that the Agile Prototyping Methodology raises that need to be solved.
+**Further challenges that the Agile Prototyping Methodology raises that need to be solved** ...